 “In order to have what you really want, you must first be who you really are.”TIM.
 S. GROVER, “RELENTLESS”

 You can’t achieve excellence in all aspects of your life though, because achieving excellence means saying no to anything else.
-You need to identify what wants to pull you away from your mission, what distracts you and learn to control it.
+You need to identify what wants to pull you away from your mission, what distracts you, and learn to control it.
 Learn to stay focused in any situation by detaching from everything while you’re in the zone.
-Grover recommends to include many routines in your days to aid with getting in the zone and avoiding unnecessary changes to what’s working.
-Having such a schedule means to defend your priorities and focus on one thing – your craft.
+Grover recommends including many routines in your days to aid with getting in the zone and avoiding unnecessary changes to what’s working.
+Having such a schedule means defending your priorities and focus on one thing – your craft.
 When you’re completely focused on one thing, it’s hard to pay attention to other people, but it’s also important who you surround yourself with.
-Here, Grover recommends to surround yourself with people who can operate at your level of demanding excellence but to also be careful about who you choose to keep close.
+Here, Grover recommends surrounding yourself with people who can operate at your level of demanding excellence but to also be careful about who you choose to keep close.
 (Make friends with people who want the best for you.)

 “Success and failure are 100% mental.
 You must establish your own vision of what it means to be unstoppable.“Tim.
 S. Grover, “Relentless”

 You also need to become comfortable with failure and be open-minded to advice that goes against what you want to hear.
 You need to make mistakes to learn from, to get where you want to be.
 Look at problems as opportunities.
 Don’t see problems, see situations that need to be addressed or issues that need to be resolved.
 Recognize when it’s time to shift directions and consider other options.
 Try different ways to get to where you want to be.
 If you encounter setbacks, learn and adapt, remap your course and get back to work.
 You don’t fail until you believe it’s over – until then, always look for ways to get to where you want to be.